You are here:

 The Coroners Court of Victoria operates independently, impartially and fairly within a legal framework, while at the same time respecting the dignity and privacy of the person who has died and acknowledging the rights, needs and privacy of the bereaved family.

 The Privacy Act outlines the arrangements to be made for the proper and appropriate handling of private information collected, held and exchanged by certain bodies.
-The Act prescribes certain exemptions and is without force or effect to the extent of any inconsistency with any other Act.
+The Privacy Act prescribes certain exemptions and is without force or effect to the extent of any inconsistency with any other Act.

 Exemption from Privacy Act Judicial or Quasi-Judicial Functions